Nolito: Benfica

 In late May 2011, Nolito rejected Barcelona's offer of a professional contract and instead signed a five-year deal with Portuguese club Benfica, effective as of 1 July.
-He scored on his official debut on the 27th, a 2–0 home win against Trabzonspor in the UEFA Champions League third qualifying round.
+He scored on his official debut on the 27th, a 2–0 home win against Trabzonspor in the third qualifying round of the UEFA Champions League.
 He also netted in the second leg, a 1–1 draw.

 On 20 August 2011, Nolito scored once in a 3–1 home victory over Feirense, making him alongside Eusébio the only player to score in his first five official matches.
 He managed 15 goals in 48 competitive appearances in his first season, helping his team to win the Taça da Liga.

 Nolito returned to his country and his native region on 29 January 2013, being loaned to Granada for six months and a fee of €600,000, without the possibility of making the move permanent in June.
 In his first match, four days after signing, he took the corner which resulted in Cristiano Ronaldo's own goal for the game's only, giving Granada their first win over Real Madrid in 40 years.